Your questions answered to see if Pilates is for you!

 2. What is involved in the assessment session?
 Is it a consultation or am I going to get a workout?

-The assessment session consists of muscle testing, movement analysis and a postural assessment.
-You will be required to move into different exercises in order for me to assess how your body works.
+The assessment session consists of muscle testing, movement analysis and a full biomechanical assessment.
+You will be required to move into different positions in order for me to assess how your body works.
 This is all valuable information so I can write a customised programme for you.

-3. What is the difference between Mat work Pilates and Equipment Pilates?
+3. What is the difference between Mat work Pilates and Reformer Pilates?

-The mat work classes really focus on core work and require you to support your body – which can be very challenging and not suitable for some people who are recovering from surgery or an injury.
-The Pilates Equipment gives you a frame to work in that will be more supportive than working on the mat, but can also be more challenging when the resistance springs are added or taken away.
-The Pilates equipment will also target specific areas of your body more efficiently.
+The mat work classes really focus on Pilates exercises done on a mat on the floor and require you to support your body – which can be very challenging and not suitable for some people who are recovering from surgery or an injury.

 4. Can I do Pilates after surgery?